 Monday morning arrived.
 We loaded down Matt and John’s cars with equipment and headed east toward the Cascades.
 Twenty minutes past a town called Leavenworth, we found our cabin—our basecamp for the week.
 What came next is a little weird, but when you make videos for a living, you understand why we did it.
 We took all of the gear out of the car and sat on it in the yard so that we could take pictures with it.
-It’s embarrassing when you write it out like this, but look at how happy we are!

 It had started.
 We all gathered around the dining room table and discussed what we wanted to do that week.
 Not that we hadn’t already discussed it, but when you spend your days working on other people’s videos and, finally, you get the chance to make your own, you get pretty stoked and want to talk about it.

 Right around the time we began discussing our plans, the rain began.
 I realized then that we were in the Pacific Northwest—no shit it was raining.

 For the next three days it rained.
 And rained.
 And rained.
 What was it doing back home in New Hampshire?
 Sunny and 79°.
 Way to think this one through, Morris.

 There’s something to be said for solitude, to be totally alone, to hear the whispers of the wind and the rush of water.
 Everywhere we go there are stories.
 Sometimes you just have to be quiet enough and patient enough to hear them.
 That’s what we do.
 We’re quiet and patient and we listen to you.
 Even if you don’t think you have a story, you do.
 Let us help you find it.